DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 Working at Netlify has been a phenomenal catalyst for my personal growth over the past year.

-If I had to describe my job it would look like this:
+If I had to describe my job in a simple Venn diagram it would look a little something like this:

 <img src="https://s3-us-west-2.amazonaws.com/assets.davidwells.io/blog/DX-ven-diagram.jpg" />

 And [add partner integrations](#integrating-with-partners--netlify-add-ons) to the above diagram 😁

 On a daily basis, I find myself at the intersection of devOps, devRel, frontend, product, & marketing.
+Add in working with [partners](#integrating-with-partners--netlify-add-ons) and that almost covers it.

-It's awesome to combine all the skills I've acquired over the years into one role!
+It's been great to combine the skills I've acquired over the years into one role!

-## What the heck is DX?

-Developer Experience!
-Silly.

-**My definition of DX is as follows:**

-The DX team is focused on empowering developers (customers & partners) by making it as easy & streamlined as possible for them to build awesome stuff on top of the expanding Netlify Platform.

-We (the DXers) are the internal dogfooders.
-We stretch, bend, and break the tools we offer to make things better for the ever expanding group of developers.

-We work closely with product, support, docs, users & partners to push the product to new heights, teach users what is possible with the JAMstack, and build tooling/docs/demos to attract people into the Netlify ecosystem.
+Let's dive deeper.

 ## Building the Awesome